AIDE-M/AIDE/README.md

 As for now, you can get it only in [Telegram Group](https://t.me/aideremake).
 But when there will be completed version, it will be published in releases.

 ## Contributing
-Help in the development of AIDE-Pro by contributing new features or improvements.
+Help in the development of AIDE-M by contributing new features or improvements.
 We will be glad.

 Fork this repository and contribute back using
 [pull requests](https://github.com/AIDE-M/AIDE/pulls).